jared-l-vine/hero6e-foundryvtt/README.md

     PCs and NPCs: attack card will update stun, body, and end for all tokens/actors

 ## Known Limitations
-- The upload of a .HDC file is practically a requirment.
+- The upload of a .HDC file is practically a requirement.
 You can't create powers, skills, or equipment from scratch.
 Character editing is limited within the system.
 - Power frameworks are largely ignored, but all the powers within the framework should work as expected.
-- Encurance use of non-attacking powers is untracked.
+- Endurance use of non-attacking powers is untracked.
-- Perks, Talens, and Complications are not implemented.
+- Perks, Talents, and Complications are not implemented.
 - Power limitations are largely not implemented
-- The following power are largely not implemneted
+- The following power are largely not implemented
   - Adjustment powers (Absorption Aid, Drain, Healing).
   - Attack powers that do not do stun/body damage (Change Environment, Darkness, Dispel, Drain, Entangle, Flash, Images, Mental Illusions, Mind Control, Reflection, Transform).
   - Attack powers with NND
   - Automation powers(Cannot Be Stunned, Does Not Bleed, No Hit Locations, Takes No STUN).
-  - Body-Affecting powers are not fully implmenete (Desolidification, Duplication, Extra Limbs, Growth, Multiform, Shape Shift, Shrinking, Stretching)
+  - Body-Affecting powers are not fully implemented (Desolidification, Duplication, Extra Limbs, Growth, Multiform, Shape Shift, Shrinking, Stretching)
   - Mental Powers (Mental Illusions, Mind Control, Mind Scan, Telepathy)
   - Sense-Affecting powers
   - Sensory powers